“The Huntsman Tournament Edition is perfect for e-sports, just ok for everything else.”

 Should you buy it?

 No. I wouldn’t recommend purchasing the Huntsman Tournament Edition because it lacks so many features but still has a high $130 price.
-You can pick up aas the Tournament Edition is going for now, and you’ll get more for your money.
+You can pick up a Huntsman for about the same as the Tournament Edition is going for now, and you’ll get more for your money.